 So be present.
 Find your own art as you explore the byproducts of mine.

 Hunter grew up drinking from the springs of the Blue Ridge Mountains and considers south-western Virginia his land.
 After high school, he chose to forgo college -an institution that he believes is rapidly becoming antiquated- and instead developed a sense of fine craftsmanship under the tutelage of Richard Taylor creating modern concrete counters.
 Richard was seminole in encouraging Hunter's art at a professional level, and when he moved to Milwaukee, Wisconsin to begin developing his career as a fine artist he dabbled in commercial art under the mentorship of Mutope Johnson and the Milwaukee Artist Resource Network.
-From there he returned to Virginia as a muralist and illustrator, where he continues his search for meaning in a fulfilling career.
+He now lives in western North Carolina where he pursues mural and illustrative work.

 Hunter is a folk artist: the caliber of his craft in rendering, writing, music, and thought is equally invaluable and valueless.
 He is untrained in the techniques of those who “create” and therefore his work may be unpalatable to those who are.
 He is, however, quite good at being ignorant.
 Perhaps this perspective, one steeped in the drunken mind of a curious child, can lend even the most learned masters some unsuspecting insight—an escape from the echo chamber of their lives.
 Learn from the child, for it has not yet limited the world with fantasies of truth and fact.
 Instead, it lives each day with openness, honesty, and subsequently a freedom that the repressed hide from out of fear.
 As you explore this page, consider your own relationship with truth.
 Treat what you read here as fact, but take care to form a new relationship with the idea.
 Never believe what you are told.
 Never trust what you believe.